-St. Thomas University is pleased to offer our students and their families an affordable student health benefit plan, issued and administered by Student Educational Benefit Trust with continued access to Aetna’s national preferred provider network.
-This plan becomes effective on August 1, 2016 and terminates on July 31, 2017.
+St. Thomas University is pleased to offer our students and their families an affordable student health benefit plan, issued and administered by Student Educational Benefit Trust.
+This plan becomes effective on August 1, 2018 and terminates on July 31, 2019.

 STUDENT INSURANCE REQUIREMENT

 All Full-Time Undergraduate, Graduate (except Organizational Leadership and Health Care Management), and Law students enrolled are automatically enrolled in the Comprehensive Primary Health Plan unless proof of comparable coverage is provided.
 Students with other health insurance may elect to waive out of this plan by completing the online waiver application.

 - With an approved waiver, your account will only be charged the annual Student Health Fee of $180.